 I wish there were easy ways for artists to make art and sell it with ease.
 But that, too, is wishful thinking.
 I have out-sized but doable, aspirations to grow my business.
 I want to reach and help thousands of artists, but there is no easy way for me either.

-I believe my Art Marketing Mastery Workshop will help any artist who follows what they learn to create a successful career.
-My goal for the coming years is to help 2,000 or more artists and photographers gain art marketing mastery and help them earn millions of dollars of additional art sales as a result.
+I believe my Art Marketing 101 course will help any artist who follows what they learn to create a successful career.
+My goal for the coming years is to help as 2,000 artists and photographers as possible to gain art marketing mastery and help them collectively earn millions in art sales as a result.

 I don’t know how many of your artworks sold add up to $1,000.
 But I am confident if you learn from me a few ways to sell four or five more pieces each year it will add up to multiple thousands of extra lifetime income.
 If you follow my suggestion to develop 100 or more direct buying collectors, you are well on your way to enjoying the success you crave and an income to prove it.

 What I do is not just about selling books or workshops.
 My mission is to serve artists and to help them create success.
-I have published more than 600 art marketing and art business posts here, and produced dozens of free hour long Art2Market broadcasts with Jason Horejs.
-The thousands of hours I’ve spent writing posts and preparing free online broadcasts attests, I believe, that I walk my talk on my mission.
+I have published more than 600 art marketing and art business posts here and produced dozens of free hour-long Art2Market broadcasts with Jason Horejs.
+The thousands of hours I’ve spent writing posts and preparing free online shows attest that I walk my talk on my mission.

 Altruism aside, I expect to make money, too.
 I would be a hypocrite to encourage you to become successful and profitable if I didn’t follow my advice to do the same.

 It’s okay that some artists will never join nor spend a nickel with me.
-I know those who pass on the Art Marketing Mastery workshop can still use the free advice, information and inspiration I publish for them.
+I know those who pass on the Art Marketing 101 course can still use the free advice, information, and inspiration I publish for them.

 I’m good with helping them create a more successful career for themselves.
 I hope my example will inspire some to give back to their community in some way.
-Regardless, they are as much a part of my mission as those who join my workshop, or buy my books.
+Regardless, they are part of my mission as those who join my courses or buy my books.

-You can’t sell everyone who sees, and even loves your art.
+You can’t sell everyone who sees and even loves your art.
 Take pride and be happy you enriched their lives all the same.
-If you are smart, persistent and consistent with your marketing, you will find plenty enough of buyers who will take your art home.
+If you are smart, persistent, and consistent with your marketing, you will find plenty enough buyers who will take your art home.

 The thing is for artists and me; there are no shortcuts.
-There are ways to be more efficient, but no ways to get around carrying our water.
-At least until you have built a machine capable of getting your work sold on a regular basis you need to do the work yourself.
+There are ways to be more efficient, but no means to get around carrying our water.
+At least until you have built a machine capable of selling your work regularly, you need to do the work yourself.
 There are exceptions where a talented spouse or partner joins you in a mutual agreement to grow your business.
 But, you can’t plan or wish for that to happen.
-Either you are lucky and have such relationships or you don’t.
+Either you are lucky and have such relationships, or you don’t.